• Skip to primary navigation

 • In a large pan, warm the butter over a low heat.
 Add the garlic and capers and cook gently without letting the garlic brown.
 Stir in 3-4 tablespoons of 'nduja (depending on how much heat you can tolerate) along with the parmesan and a squeeze of lemon juice.

-30 g lightly salted butter, 2 tablespoon mini capers, 3-4 cloves garlic, 3-4 tablespoons 'nduja, a squeeze of lemon juice
+2 tablespoons lightly salted butter, 2 tablespoons mini capers, 3-4 cloves garlic, 3-4 tablespoons nduja, a squeeze of lemon juice

 • Tip the drained pasta and the roasted cauliflower into the sauce and toss to distribute everything evenly.
 Add some of the reserved pasta cooking water to thin out the sauce if needed.
 Season to taste and serve topped with a little more grated parmesan cheese and some fresh chopped parsley.